Sustainably fashionable – the way forward

 These dynamic and knowledgeable industry and environmental players were:

 - Camille Reed – founder of Australasian Circular Textile Association, supporting and facilitating the acceleration toward a circular economy for the textiles sector;

 - Dr. Clara Vuletich – sustainability strategist and designer with over 10 years international experience in sustainable materials, circular economy principles for fashion/textiles, and social impact issues in global supply chains;

 - Dane Ward – General Manager of Afends, a local lifestyle brand that are known for their Hemp Revolution campaign and driving change through sustainable fibers;

 - Anneli Knight – strategic writing consultant, author, and journalist with decades of story-telling experience;

 - John Condilis – Founder of Nobody Denim, iconic Australian fashion brand and a pioneer of ethical and sustainable manufacturing in Melbourne;

 - Samantha Delgos – Production Manager at Arnhem, and passionate advocate for sustainable textiles and ethical manufacturing, an environmental activist with 5 years experience working closely with craft communities in India; and

 Our Chair, Madeleine Faught, attended this event, supporting Arnhem as a respected partner of Rainforest Rescue, but also in support of Arnhem’s determination for the creation of truly ethical clothing.
-The topics, talks and interactions fuelled a serious buzz among the panel participants, and from every member of the audience!
-The panellists provided their knowledge and insights of current sustainability measures within the industry and then delved into what might be possible for the rural based designers.
+The topics, talks, and interactions fuelled a serious buzz among the panel participants, and from every member of the audience!
+The panelists provided their knowledge and insights of current sustainability measures within the industry and then delved into what might be possible for the rural-based designers.